Uptrust raises new money to fight mass incarceration with technology – TechCrunch

 Think of the company’s software as a customer relationship management tool for people who have interacted with the criminal justice system — which, in America, is a huge portion of the population.

 Millions of Americans go to jail because they miss a court date or probation check-in, which can result in the revocation of bail or new criminal charges.
-Judges are less likely to release individuals who don’t make their court appearances and these people can receive higher bail terms, which leaves them with no recourse but imprisonment when they can’t post bail.
+Judges are less likely to release individuals who don’t make their court appearances, and these people can receive higher bail terms, which leaves them with no recourse but imprisonment when they can’t post bail.

-These fines, impositions, and incarceration penalties wind up costing local governments as much as $10 billion on pretrial incarceration and enforcing “failure to appear” penalties.
+These fines, impositions and incarceration penalties wind up costing local governments as much as $10 billion on pretrial incarceration and enforcing “failure to appear” penalties.

 Since its launch in 2017, Uptrust has worked to provide a messaging service between public defenders and clients that is designed to ensure clients show up to court dates and the state avoids billions in unnecessary expenses.

-So far, the company has reduced failure to appear penalties in the 50 state and county governments where it works by over 50%.
-That’s up to $5 billion in potential savings for cash strapped municipalities and state governments.
+So far, the company has reduced by more than 50% failure to appear penalties in the 50 state and county governments where it works.
+That’s up to $5 billion in potential savings for cash-strapped municipalities and state governments.

-“From the county’s perspective we’re helping people comply with their mandatory appointment which over time saves them money,” says Uptrust co-founder and chief executive, Jacob Sills.
+“From the county’s perspective we’re helping people comply with their mandatory appointment, which over time saves them money,” says Uptrust co-founder and chief executive, Jacob Sills.

 With the new money, Uptrust hopes to reach another 100 jurisdictions and serve one million defendants by the end of 2020.